 There is a technique to schedule high-volume production (millions of entities) and not slow the simulation.
 Scheduling with these volumes sounds impossible but, it’s not, and it’s simple to implement.
 To find out more, read the steps and get a link to a new model object.

-I needed to schedule many different products with a combined volume of more than one million units but, I discovered scheduling large quantities slows ProcessModel to a crawl.
-For example, scheduling 200,000 units to a single location takes 50 seconds just to load the entities.
+I needed to schedule many different products with a combined volume of more than one million units but, I discovered scheduling large quantities would create a bottleneck at the physical processors internal cache and that slowed down the simulation.
+For example, the arrival of 200,000 units to a single location takes 50 seconds just to load the entities.

 High-Volume Production Problem

 Before sharing the solution, it’s important to understand the problem.
 Simulations become slow when the event engine becomes overloaded.
 The simulation engine is required to track every entity in the model.
-Greater numbers of entities monitored in the model cause longer simulation time.
+Higher numbers of items monitored in the model cause longer simulation time.

 The only real choice for multiple high-volume arrivals is the scheduled arrival.
 When using a scheduled arrival, entities enter the receiving location at the precise time of the arrival.
 If five orders, totaling 200,000 units, are scheduled for Monday at 8:00 AM, then 200,000 entities arrive at 8:00 AM.
 You might ask “why not stagger the arrivals.”
 That might be a reasonable solution, except the timing for the arrival is not known.
 You may have to use the model to determine the timing.
 If any part of the model changes, then the arrival timing would need to be redone.
 So, it’s not practical to stagger production with precise timing.